dungerdunger/dungerdunger.github.io/_design/summer_of_love.md

 client: Northwestern University
 pubdate: 2017-07-01
 type: branding + print design
-teaser: A visual identity that blends the standard Northwestern look with a vintage 1960s feel for a conference celebrating the anniversary of 1967's Summer of Love.
+teaser: A visual identity that blends the standard Northwestern look with a vintage 1960s feel for a conference celebrating the anniversary of 1967's Summer of Love
 link:
 tags:
   - Illustrator